mukul-771/tech-web-iitgn/CLUB_LOGO_STORAGE_IMPROVEMENTS.md

 ## Expected Outcome
 The club management system should now work reliably with:
-- Beautiful, professional logo upload experience
+- Beautiful, professional logo upload experience with current logo preview
+- Flexible text input for club categories instead of restrictive dropdown
+- Smart logo detection showing current logo or clear "No Logo Set" indicator
 - No more "Failed to update club" errors
 - Robust operation in both development and production
 - Better error reporting and debugging capabilities

-The system handles malformed URLs, validation edge cases, storage failures, and provides comprehensive logging for any future issues.
+The system handles malformed URLs, validation edge cases, storage failures, provides comprehensive logging, and offers a much more user-friendly interface for club management.